 Halloween can be a spooky time for pets — and not in a good way.

-Halloween is when the RAPS City of Richmond Animal Shelter deals with more lost pets than any other time of the year.
+Halloween is when shelters deal with more lost pets than any other time of the year.

 The constant opening and closing of the front door as trick-or-treaters come by present many opportunities for cats, dogs and other pets to surreptitiously get out of the house.
 They may be especially inclined to do so if there are fireworks or other alarming sounds that upset and disorient them.

 The best thing to do, if possible, is segregate pets in a single room with the door shut and, ideally, some calming white noise like music or a television show that doesn’t have too many explosions or other unusual sounds.
 Many animals are very frightened of exploding sounds like firecrackers.
 Keeping them happy and healthy at this time means protecting them as much as possible from those noises.

 Please make sure, if they are not already, that they have a collar on with identification and a microchip or tattoo to identify them.
 In the event your pet does escape the house, this will ensure you are reunited as soon as possible, which will alleviate your upset but, even more importantly, end their anxiety as soon as possible.

 Other things to be aware of …